About Us

 Cause of FA:

+FA is an inherited single gene disorder.
+It is estimated that 1 in 100 people are carriers, and carriers do not exhibit symptoms of FA.
 Mutations or DNA changes in the FXN gene cause FA.
 It is inherited in an autosomal recessive manner, meaning that individuals with FA have two mutated or abnormal copies of the FXN gene.
 Both biological parents must be carriers of the disease for a child to be affected.
 Each such carrier parent has one mutated gene (allele) and one normal gene (allele) in the FXN gene.
 Because each child gets one of the mother’s genes and one of the father’s genes in this location, there are four possible combinations of the genes passed down to the child...a 25% chance that the child will have FA.